slamice/wri/hipsters/chapter11.md

 "Are you for real?!
 Is this real life?
 Do you understand what just fucking happened here?!
 Do you _understand_?"

 "PERFECTLY.
-EVERYTHING IS CLEAR.
+EVERYTHING IS _FUCKING_ CLEAR.
 Look at _me_, I've overcome so much.
 He's right."
 And suddenly she marched home in what I only assumed was some kind of twisted convinced frustration.
 I stood there in shock.

+"You think you're a fucking Pariah?
+You think you're prudent?"

+"Prudent?" pause, "PRUDENT?"

+"You think you're a fucking, nice guy?
+You're an awful person."

+"PRUDENT?!"
+I pronounced it in disbelief.

 "COME _ON_" She ushered, "COME the fuck _ON_.
 Let's go _home_."